 In many cases, services become less expensive by moving them out of hospitals into clinics.
 One example is joint replacement.
 Outpatient centers are doing hip and knee surgeries (arthroplasties) where the patient is walking six hours later.
 There is no expensive hospital stay and no skilled nursing facility recovery time.
 Improvements in surgical techniques, anesthesia, and pain control have facilitated this remarkable change.
 Of course, expensive hospitals are now facing a financial hurdle in that they have less business to cover their fixed expenses, so infrastructure adjustment is needed before total healthcare costs are actually reduced.
 Reimbursement rates must also be reduced before we actually see any healthcare savings.
 All the same, I would like to see many more improvements like this.

 To make these kinds of effort happen, there needs to be more incentive for healthcare providers to reduce the cost of services—and this will only occur through healthcare policy change.
 It might be through more structured competition on price, or through lower reimbursement to providers.

 The bottom line: there is little or no intersection between the people that care about costs and the people who control costs.
 So while most healthcare policy makers are trying to incent people to use less healthcare, I would like to see more healthcare policy thinking devoted to incenting the healthcare industry (providers) to become more efficient.
 Or, to put it more simply, healthcare policies need to make the people that provide the care actually care about what it costs.

-Samuel J. Mallette is a senior consultant in the Civilian Health group.
+Sam supports LMI's healthcare policy analysis and operations.
 He holds BS and MEng degrees in operations research and industrial engineering from Cornell University and an MBA, also from Cornell University.
-He has more than 30 years of experience in quantitative analysis, with extensive expertise in understanding and analyzing healthcare plan benefit, cost, and service area information.
+He has more than 35 years of experience in quantitative analysis, with extensive expertise in understanding and analyzing healthcare plan benefit, cost, and service area information.